billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 imDatPrb_tech=std
 ```

-This is the probe technology {sim,std,opto,nxt}.
+This is the probe technology {sim,std,opto,np3}.

 ```
 imDatPrb_type=21